 We have stayed in family rooms at hostels, bed and breakfasts, cabins, tree houses, RVs, apartments, AirBNBs, VRBOs, boats, and more!

 When we travel we eat breakfast at where we stay, we pack a picnic for the day out and then eat dinner back at our accommodations.
-Of course this will change depending on the day and activities but generally, we follow this daily rhythm.
+So having access to a kitchen is important to us.

 1. Apartment and Vacation Rentals